If You See Her

 If You See Her is the fifth studio album by American country music duo Brooks & Dunn, released in 1998 on Arista Nashville.
 The album featured five chart singles: "If You See Him/If You See Her", "How Long Gone", and "Husbands and Wives" (a cover of a Roger Miller song), all of which reached #1, plus "I Can't Get Over You" (which made #5) and "South of Santa Fe" (which stalled at #41).
 This last song was the first (and only) single of Brooks & Dunn's career to miss Top 40 entirely, and was the last single to feature Kix Brooks on lead vocals instead of Ronnie Dunn.
 The album is a counterpart to Reba McEntire's album If You See Him (released on the same day), which shared the track "If You See Him/If You See Her".
 A bonus limited edition EP was made available when consumers bought both If You See Him and If You See Her at the same time.

-"Born and Raised in Black in White" is a cover of The Highwaymen (aka Waylon Jennings, Willie Nelson, Johnny Cash & Kris Kristofferson) song off their 1990 album, Highwayman 2.
+"Born and Raised in Black in White" is a cover of the Highwaymen (aka Waylon Jennings, Willie Nelson, Johnny Cash & Kris Kristofferson) song off their 1990 album, Highwayman 2.
+"Brand New Whiskey" was previously recorded by Gary Stewart (one of its writers) on his 1988 album Brand New.